flatironinstitute/CaImAn/README.md

         (if errors on plotting use this instead) jupyter notebook --NotebookApp.iopub_data_rate_limit=1.0e10

        ```
-* demo files are to be found also in the demos_detailed subfolder.
-We suggest to try demo_pipeline.py first since it contains most of the tasks required by calcium imaging.
+* demo files are also found in the demos_detailed subfolder.
+We suggest trying demo_pipeline.py first as it contains most of the tasks required by calcium imaging.
 For behavior use demo_behavior.py

-  * /!\ if you want to launch directly the python files, please be advised that your python console still needs to be in the CaImAn folder and not somewhere else.
+  * /!\ if you want to directly launch the python files, your python console still must be in the CaImAn directory.

 ## Testing

-* All of the commits and pull requests need to be previously tested before asking for a pull request.
+* All diffs must be tested before asking for a pull request.
 Call 'nosetests' program from inside of your CaImAn folder to look for errors.
-   For python3 on mac OS x nosetests does not work properly.
+   For python3 on MacOS nosetests does not work properly.
 If you need to test, then type the following from within the CaImAn folder:
 ```bash
 cd caiman/tests
 ls test_*py | while read t; do nosetests --nologcapture ${t%%.py}; done;